Prepare and load your own data

 Note that you cannot mix different property values in a single CSV file.
 If you have observations using different properties, you must put them in separate CSV files.

 The variables section is optional.
 You can use it to override names and associate additional properties with the statistical variables in the files, using the parameters described below.
 All parameters are optional.
+If you don’t provide this section, the importer will automatically derive the variable names from the CSV file.

 Variable parameters